Breakpoints are source code markers that let you suspend program execution at a specific point and examine its behavior.

 Set a line breakpoint

-To set a temporary line breakpoint, press Ctrl+Shift+Alt+F8.
-It will be removed from your project right after it has been hit.
+To set a temporary line breakpoint, press Ctrl+Alt+Shift+F8.
+The breakpoint will be removed from your project right after it is hit.

 Remove a line breakpoint